EnokiUN/psup/docs/usage/quickstart.rst

 Quickstart
 ==========

-To make your first SUP story you need one main thing, a sus file so go ahead and make a file called ``yourstory.sus``.
+To make your first PSUP story you need one main thing, a sus file so go ahead and make a file called ``yourstory.sus``.

 Now open that file in your preffered text editor and write some SUScript in it, refer to `the SUScript doccumentation </doccumentation/sus.html>`_.